 you are dizzy.

-Avoid excessive eating as there is a possibility of weight gain when using RISPERDAL
+There is a possibility of weight gain when using RISPERDAL CONSTA.
+Your doctor may

 Tell your doctor as soon as possible if you do not feel well while you are using RISPERDAL